cvanglee/Train-Scheduler/README.md

 # Train-Scheduler
-Assignment 7 - Train Scheduler using Moment.js and Firebase
+Train Scheduler using Moment.js and Firebase.
+A user can add trains to the schedule and then the arrival times will be posted.